eic/www.epic-eic.org/_documents/zenodo.md

 {% include layouts/title.md %}

 The ePIC Collaboration is leveraging [Zenodo digital repository](https://zenodo.org/){:target="_blank"}
 for its document management capability.
-Our materials are managed as the ["ePIC Community on Zenodo"](https://zenodo.org/communities/epic/){:target="_blank"}.

-### What is Zenodo?

-Zenodo is an open-source data repository designed for scientific disciplines. ePIC is using a public implementation called Zenodo.org which is supported by CERN, OpenAire and the European Union.
-For more information, consult the Zenodo.org [<span class="underline">FAQ</span>](https://help.zenodo.org/faq/).
+Zenodo is an open-source data repository designed for managing research materials in diverse areas of science.
+Our Collaboration is using a public instance of this system called **zenodo.org** which is supported by CERN, OpenAire and the European Union.
+For more information, consult the [zenodo.org FAQ](https://help.zenodo.org/faq/){:target="_blank"}.

+Materials committed to Zenodo can be assigned to collections specific to, and managed by an organization.
+Such collections are termed "communities".
+The ePIC materials are managed as the
+["ePIC Community on Zenodo"](https://zenodo.org/communities/epic/){:target="_blank"}.
+While most materials published on this platform are public, a fraction has a protected status and requires membership in the community (in our case it's **ePIC Community**).

+**The membership
+status can be granted to the ePIC members by the community managers, once they send a request to
+<eic-software-l-request@lists.bnl.gov>.**

+{{ site.hr }}
-### How To Upload A Document to Zenodo
+#### How To Upload A Document to Zenodo

 Start by navigating to [<span
 class="underline">Zenodo.org</span>](http://zenodo.org) and log in or